fenugrec/freediag/README.md

 Under this directory are the following sub-directories:

-* doc      -- Documentation that applies to the package as a whole.
+* `doc/`      -- Documentation that applies to the package as a whole.
-* doc_interfaces -- some interface-specific notes and specifications
+* `doc_interfaces/` -- some interface-specific notes and specifications
-* scantool -- Source code for the 'freediag' core package (libdiag and freediag CLI)
+* `scantool/` -- Source code for the 'freediag' core package (libdiag and freediag CLI)
-* schedSetter -- a linux utility to allow freediag to run as a high-priority but unpriviledged process.
+* `schedSetter/` -- a linux utility to allow freediag to run as a high-priority but unpriviledged process.

 ## Licensing
-freediag and its backend library `libdiag` are licensed under GPL.
+`freediag` and its backend library `libdiag` are licensed under GPL.

 ## Authors
 Each package contains a list of its contributors.